Housing Allocation Policy 2020

 - The type of property, including the number of bedrooms you require,

 - If you need any special facilities e.g. housing adaptations.

 The current average time can be seen in the Lettings by Area and Bedroom Size page

 Apply for sheltered housing

-- If you would like to apply for Sheltered housing in the District and you have a local connection to the District, please complete the H1 online form in the related content section or email using this form to request a paper copy.
+- If you would like to apply for Sheltered housing in the District and you have a local connection to the District, please complete the H1 online form or email using this form to request a paper copy.

 - Once you have completed the paper application form return this to the following address:

 - Rochford District Council, Housing Options Team, South Street Rochford SS4 1BW

 - Note: You will also need to supply a range of supporting documents as proof to support your housing application.
 Failure to do so will result in a delay in your housing application being processed or your application may be cancelled.

 - Applicants must be over 60 or over 55 with certain medical conditions.
 NB: any nomination is at the discretion of the relevant Housing Provider